 I am a features and travel writer, and a blogger.
 Here you can find My Portfolio of Work; my blogs – View From A Broad – an account of my exploits when I lived in the Middle East, and Where Did My Life Go? – an account of a life-changing health scare that happened to me several years ago.
 You can also read about my novel – Splintered Lives , for which I am seeking agent representation.

-A highly experienced, well-regarded international editor and features writer, I focus on the arts, culture, travel, real life and exploring the people behind a story.
+A highly experienced, well-regarded international editor and features writer, I focus on travel, culture, wellbeing, mental health, family, parenting and exploring the people behind a story.
 A key aspect of my work is attention to detail, strong research, and a collaborative approach.

-I am also an experienced HR professional, and at Mind in Mid Herts (a regional branch of Mind) I project-led the Mind Quality Mark assessment (successfully gaining the award), wrote governance policies and was responsible for recruitment and welfare of staff.
-I also facilitated Creative Writing courses for service users.
+I have run Creative Writing courses for services users at Mind and am also an experienced HR professional.
+At Mind in Mid Herts (a regional branch of Mind) I project-led the Mind Quality Mark assessment (successfully gaining the award), wrote governance policies and was responsible for recruitment and welfare of staff.

 I am available for freelance writing and editing work and can be contacted at email@example.com to discuss your requirements.